 Out of curiosity, why did you decide not to do overhead presses?
 What exercises are you doing instead?

 I'm always a bit suspicious when people use putatives like 'believe' in assessing and improving certain conditions.
+Get a correct diagnosis.

 You can't the a complete OH press delts-only.
 The traps will always come into play, somehow.
 As will your levatores scapulae.
 And some of those muscles attach to the neck.